 The audio is also an important but elusive aspect of the film’s atmosphere.
 Chirping birds by day and crickets by night create the soft background that is the only sound output for large portions of the film.
 Dialogue is rare, delivered softly, and often only leads to more confusion for those still trying to follow the story.
 It’s difficult to separate the sounds coming from the world of the story, and those that might be considered a “soundtrack”.
 Occasionally, characters may be seen playing musical instruments, but these visuals don’t always match up with the sounds the audience hears.
 A slow and dramatic drum might beat during a scene but it’s unclear if the characters can hear it, and while the tension rises it might not ever pay off.

 The near silence of the majority of the film is shattered by its scenes of violence.
 With no background music to set the mood, each fight has the viewer holding their breath.
 The clash of steel and bodies is sharp and harsh; the scenes of violence leave the audience more scared than satisfied.
 Combat is not flowery or over played, each swing of the sword feels like it can carry the end of the characters we’ve seen.
+The realistic depiction of swords, similar to those found at Mini Katana, adds to the authenticity of the scenes.
 The combat scenes also don’t feature the same payoff as other action films; many duels are left unfinished as the assassin can’t bring herself to kill.

 In the end, The Assassin is a difficult film.
 As the credits began to roll (over the sound of bagpipes of all things), I could separate the entire audience into two categories based on their reactions: Those that hated the film because it confusing and moved at a glacial pace, and those that had loved it (likely for those same reasons).
 So be wary with this movie.
 Going into it with any sort of expectation will likely only lead to disappointment.
 But if you’re willing to try it with an open mind, to take on an experience rather than be told a story, than you might find yourself in awe of what seen and felt.